thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/weekly-announcements/week5.md

 - Any juniors who would like to work towards leadership next trimester, we are organising an Expression of Interest for attending the leadership conference.
   Please stay tuned for more information.
-- Please work on the relevant project repositories from **the Thoth Tech organisation**.
+- Please work on the relevant project repositories from the [thoth-tech organisation](https://github.com/thoth-tech) on GitHub.
 Please do not pull or push to the original Doubtfire or SplashKit repositories.

 ## What you can expect